CloudLabsAI-Azure/M365-Copilot/labguide/pax8.md

    **Prompt:**
    ```
-   Access Contoso_business_performance_report.xlsx you can see the rapid growth has outpaced its current processes.
+   Access Contoso_Business_Performance_Report.xlsx you can see the rapid growth has outpaced its current processes.
 What are some immediate actions we can take to restore structure and improve operational control?
    ```
    **Expected Output:**